 The certificate of estimated resources may be amended during the year if projected increases or decreases in receipts are identified by the Treasurer.
 The amounts reported as the original budgeted amounts on the budgetary statements reflect the amounts on the certificate of estimated resources when the original appropriations were adopted.
-The amounts reported as the final budgeted amounts on the budgetary statements reflect the amounts on the amended certificated of estimated resources in effect at the time final appropriation were passed by the Board.
+The amounts reported as the final budgeted amounts on the budgetary statements reflect the amounts on the amounts on the budgeted amounts on the amounts on the amounts on the budgeted amounts on the budgetary statements reflect the amounts on the amounts on the budgeted amounts on the budgetary statements reflect the amounts on the amended certificated of estimated resources in effect at the time final appropriation were passed by the Board.